Gender affirming voice sessions are offered at a pay-what-you-can rate.

 Singers and voice users, I’m so glad you’re here.
 I look forward to playing and exploring together.

 My teaching philosophy is all about exploring through guided play and experimentation.
 My goal is to foster insight, awareness, and expansiveness.
 I want to give you the tools to find and feel freedom, flexibility, and possibility in your voice.
 Gone are the days of following a checklist of things to fix or do right.
-Let’s discover and/or refine from a place of joy, curiosity, and compassion.
+Let’s discover from a place of joy, curiosity, and compassion.

-When you sign up for a voice session, you’ll see an intake form where you can share your goals and your story with me — whether it’s preparing for an audition, finding more ease in your voice after a long singing break, or hoping to sing for your friends at a virtual open mic night, or getting support while on tour, I’m here for you.
-You can even upload music or a script if there’s something you know you want to work on.
-For any of the voice work, repertoire is not required at all.
+When you sign up for a voice session, you’ll see an intake form where you can share your goals and your story with me — whether it’s preparing for an audition, finding more ease in your voice after a long singing break, singing at a virtual open mic night, or getting support while on tour, I’m here for you.

 A bit of background

 I grew up playing various musical instruments: I started with piano lessons, and violin lessons, joined a choir, and then, added saxophone.
 Between orchestra and band practice, choir rehearsal, or fiddle camps, I was always surrounded by music.
 And I loved it.
 When I started singing lessons, however, I knew I had found something special.
 Singing felt different than all the other ways I was engaging with music making.
 Every year I would enter in the music festival to compete, and I would sign up for art song classes as well as musical theatre classes.
 Oh, how I loved the music festival–a chance to meet new singers and have shared performance experiences!

 When I got my first role in our high school musical, that’s when the performing bug really hit!
 I knew then that singing would always be a part of my life — I didn’t know or care what that meant in terms of my life and career, but I knew I wanted to keep learning about singing.